 About the Plan

-The State of California is now undertaking development of an Ocean Acidification Action Plan under the leadership of the California Ocean Protection Council and in cooperation with the California Ocean Science Trust.
-This policy and management action plan will be one of the first of its kind, and is being developed within the framework of the International Alliance to Combat Ocean Acidification (OA Alliance), a global partnership founded in 2016 to assist governments in taking meaningful action to anticipate, mitigate, and adapt to the significant changes to the chemistry of the world’s oceans that are now occurring as a result of carbon dioxide emissions.
+The Action Plan was produced by the California Ocean Protection Council in cooperation with the California Ocean Science Trust.
+This policy and management plan is one of the first of its kind, and was developed within the framework of the International Alliance to Combat Ocean Acidification (OA Alliance), a global partnership founded in 2016 to assist governments in taking meaningful action to anticipate, mitigate, and adapt to the significant changes to the chemistry of the world’s oceans that are now occurring as a result of carbon dioxide (CO2) emissions.

 The California Ocean Acidification and Hypoxia Science Task Force provided scientific and technical input and reviewed the draft plan for scientific feasibility.
 The Task Force also developed a science strategy (Appendix 5) that summarizes the research that will be necessary to support full implementation of the Action Plan within the next five years.

 For more information about the Action Plan, visit http://www.opc.ca.gov/oa-action-plan/

 Please check out current funding opportunities from the Ocean Protection Council here